built-on-openfin/workspace-starter/how-to/add-an-application-to-workspace/README.md

 OpenFin Workspace uses a **Content Discovery Service** to know which content and apps it can access through Home and Browser.

 This micro application is a simple example of plugging in your own content or app.
+This example assumes you have already [set up your development environment](https://developers.openfin.co/of-docs/docs/set-up-your-dev-environment)

 ## Getting Started

 1. Install dependencies.
+Note that these examples assume you are in the example directory.

 ```bash
 $ npm install